CentaurusInfra/global-resource-scheduler/docs/setup-guide/globalscheduler-integration-test-steps.md

 3. Go to another terminal, do the following:
 --cd global-resource-scheduler/globalscheduler/test/yaml
---kubectl apply -f sample_1000_clusters.yaml to create 1000 clusters --wait for resoruce collector's collectorCache completing update of cluster/site info from openstack, then do the following:
+--kubectl apply -f sample_1000_clusters.yaml to create 1000 clusters --wait for resoruce collector's collectorCache completing update of cluster/site info from openstack, i.e., do "tail -f /tmp/resource_collector.log and make it sure that all the sites are added to the collector cache".
+Then do the following:
 --kubectl apply -f sample_2_schedulers.yaml to create 2 schedulers --kubectl apply -f sample_2_distributors.yaml to create 2 distrbutors --kubectl apply -f sample_2_dispatchers.yaml to create 2 dispatchers

+You can verify the successful creation of the scheduler/distributor/dispatcher processes via:

+"kubectl get ..." or "ps -ef | grep ..."

 4. now you can do the following to create 100 PODs/s global-resource-scheduler/hack/globalscheduler/test/create_pods.sh 100 0.01